Medical Tourism Statistics & Facts

 What is international accreditation?

 Trusted international accreditation has become one of the biggest drivers in the growth of the medical tourism market.
 Responding to a global demand for accreditation standards, the US-based Joint Commission launched its international affiliate agency in 1999, the Joint Commission International (JCI).
 In order to be accredited by the JCI, an international hospital must meet the same set of rigorous standards set forth in the US by the Joint Commission.
-Nearly 500 facilities around the world have now been awarded JCI accreditation and that number is growing by about 20% per year.
+More than 600 hospitals and clinical departments around the world have now been awarded JCI accreditation and that number is growing by about 20% per year.

 For further information, please contact firstname.lastname@example.org; +1 919 924.0636.